-Chai Spiced Banana Smoothies – This chai banana smoothie is such a yummy change of pace!
+Change up your smoothie routine with this Chai Spice Banana Smoothie!
+With a delicious blend of warm spices, it’s such a yummy change of pace!
 The chai spice blend is fantastic–you’ll want to put it on everything!
+(Vegan, Paleo)

 Do you ever see a recipe in a book or online that you just can’t stop thinking about?
 I was that way a few years ago with chai spice mixes.
 I couldn’t stop thinking about ways to use it…oatmeal, granola, smoothies…yum!